Developing with the LLVM compiler infrastructure

 - test suite.

+We'll be following Building LLVM with CMake from LLVM documentation, section User Guides.
 Now it's time to unpack the source code tarballs.

 LLVM, Clang, and related projects use CMake for building.
 Most notably, it does not support building in the source tree, so it's necessary to start by creating a directory: